IBM/maximo-labs/MkDocs/apm_8.7/docs/setup_watson_studio.md

 ![add_to project](/img/apm_8.7/p43.png)

-##  To Stop and Restart a Predict Model to a Watson Studio Project
+##  To Stop and Restart a Notebook Template in a Watson Studio Project
 <a name="setup-studio"></a>

 If your notebook environment fails to start you can restart the environment by following the steps below.

-1. Add one of the Predict notebooks to your Watson Studio Project.
+1. Add one of the [Predict notebook templates](https://www.ibm.com/docs/en/mhmpmh-and-p-u/8.5.0?topic=overviews-maximo-predict-850) to your Watson Studio Project.
 Click the `information` icon, `environment` tab and `restart` from the `Runtime Status` select box.
 ![add_to project](/img/apm_8.7/p54.png)

 2. Confirm your selection to restart the notebook by pressing the `Change` button.